r-bar/dramatiq_cached_results/README.md

 ## Known Issues

 #### Cannot use actor pipelines
-Pilelines work by fetching the result based on last message ID.
+Pipelines work by fetching the result based on last message ID.
 The current CacheResultBackend generated the message_key (the cache key) by inspecting the actor's signature, binding the message arguments, and hashing the result.
 You cannot `signature.bind()` partial arguments.